HarishAtGitHub/harishatgithub.github.com/_posts/2015-08-28-CAP-Theorem.md

 We can say one of the below

 ***
-1) I want the users of my service who are requesting for 'a' to be happy with a value .
+1) I want the users of my service who are requesting for 'a', to be happy with a value .
 I should never say 'I am sorry !
 I am not avalibale'.
 When US user requests for 'a', I will try to check if the values of a in India and US are same , if not I will update the older one to latest and give the user the latest.
 But what if the checking with Indian server cannot happen due to network disconnectivity. so US server cannot talk to Indian server ?

 Now I have taken a decision that even when Indian server is not reachable, I am not ready to give 'Not available' info to user as he is a valuable client, so I will manage with the value in US server itself.